cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Various test statistics built from likelihood ratios can be used for limit setting, i.e. excluding some parameter values.

-One could do to set limits on a parameter $\mu$ by finding the values of $\mu$ that are outside the confidence regions defined above by using the likelihood ratio test statistic:
+One could set limits on a parameter $\mu$ by finding the values of $\mu$ that are outside the confidence regions defined above by using the likelihood ratio test statistic:

 $$ t_{\mu} = -2\log(\frac{\mathcal{L}(\mu)}{\mathcal{L}(\hat{\mu})}) $$